 In essence, the friction created by the user experience outweighs the benefits of making the transaction.
 It could be a payment pain point, a support pain point, or a design pain point.
 Since the underlying causes of this suffering might vary greatly depending on the individual client, you must try your best to address potential eCommerce pain points.

 Most Silicon Valley entrepreneurs and eCommerce experts prioritize product pricing and innovation above everything else.
 The CEO of Alibaba.com, Jack Ma, has a very different viewpoint.
 I’m not a tech guy, he says.
 I view technology through the eyes of my clients, regular people.
-Businesses like Alibaba, which have sought to address customer pain points in eCommerce, have prospered, while the others continue to rely solely on luck.
+Businesses like Alibaba, which have sought to address eCommerce customer pain points, have prospered, while the others continue to rely solely on luck.